2 fatally wounded at 31st Street Beach overnight during exchange of gunfire; several in custody

 A 20-year-old woman was wounded to the left thigh and taken to UChicago Medicine where she was listed in good condition.
 No one was in custody, and detectives are investigating.

-On Friday morning, officers were still working the scene from the early morning shootout in the parking lot just a few hundred meters south of the beach.
+At 9:30 a.m.
+Friday, officers were still working the scene from the early morning shootout in the parking lot near the beach.
 Caution tape and cars blocked the area where the shooting occurred in the early morning.

 Nearby, the beach was peaceful.
-Several people laid out on the sand to bathe in the sun.
+Several people were sunbathing on the sand.
 Kids played in the water.

 But Barr said he doesn’t let crime deter him from living his life.
 He said he always bikes down in the early morning, and there are rarely people out.